manytask/checker/docs/system_setup.md

 * Running manytask instance

+## Layout

+### Pre-required

+Assuming you already have base layout for manytask system up' see [manytask setup docs -> new-course/new-semester](https://github.com/yandexdataschool/manytask/blob/main/docs/system_setup.md#new-course)

+* course group (gitlab.manytask.org), e.g. [python](https://gitlab.manytask.org/python/)
+* this year students group (gitlab.manytask.org), e.g. [python/students-fall-2022](https://gitlab.manytask.org/python/students-fall-2022/)
+* this year public repo (gitlab.manytask.org or gitlab.com), e.g. [python/public-fall-2022](https://gitlab.manytask.org/python/public-fall-2022/)

-## Gitlab layout
+### Setup layout

 This script will rely on the following layouts of the course repositories

 #### Private-repo (recommended)

 The following layout allows you to push assignments automatically and fielder files students will see (for example hide all docker files or configs)

-* `private-repo` - private repository with tasks, tests, ect
+* `private` (gitlab.com or gitlab.manytask.org) - private repository with tasks, tests, ect - (hosted on gitlab.com (recommended) or gitlab.manytask.org)
-* `public-repo` - public repository with auto-exported tasks from `private-repo`
+* `python/public-2022-fall` - public repository of this year with auto-exported tasks from `private-repo` (hosted on gitlab.manytask.org (recommended) or gitlab.com)
-* private students' group
+* private students' group e.g. `python/students-fall-2022`

 So each student can see only `public-repo` repo and his/her own repo and can not access `private-repo`